Research & Development

 FPSO Decarbonization SOFC

-A Solid Oxide Fuel Cell (SOFC) is a type of fuel cell that converts chemical energy directly into electricity using a solid ceramic electrolyte at high temperatures.
-The high-temperature tolerance also provides fuel flexibility, so SOFCs can use hydrogen, natural gas, methanol, or ammonia.
-Leveraging the fuel flexibility noted above, SOFCs can utilize associated gas streams common on FPSOs.
+A Solid Oxide Fuel Cell (SOFC) converts chemical energy into electricity using a solid ceramic electrolyte at high temperatures.
+The high-temperature tolerance provides fuel flexibility, whereby the SOFC can use hydrogen, natural gas, methanol, or ammonia.
+The fuel flexibility allows the SOFC to utilize associated gas streams common on FPSOs.

-MODEC, in collaboration with Norway’s ELD Energy, is developing a SOFC power generation system as a next-generation alternative to gas turbine generators (GTGs) on FPSOs.
+MODEC, in collaboration with ELD Energy, is developing a SOFC power generation system ― a next-generation alternative to gas turbine generators (GTG) on an FPSO.

-We are developing a high-efficiency SOFC power generation system, which targets to achieve more than 60% electrical efficiency under offshore operating conditions, integrated with a compact, low-energy carbon capture (CC) system.
-SOFC + CC provides a practical pathway to deep decarbonization without compromising uptime.
+The high-efficiency SOFC power generation system is designed to deliver more than 60% electrical efficiency under offshore operating conditions and integrates a compact, low-energy carbon capture (CC) system.
+SOFC and CC provide a practical pathway to deep decarbonization without compromising up time.

 FPSO Decarbonization Carbon Capture

-MODEC has already implemented and operated pre combustion carbon capture on live FPSOs, recovering CO2 from CO2 rich produced gas and reinjecting it to the reservoir together with surplus gas.
+MODEC implements and operates pre-combustion carbon capture on FPSO vessels, recovering carbon dioxide (CO2 ) from rich produced gas and reinjecting it into the reservoir with surplus gas.

-Building on this expertise, we are conducting R&D to integrate post combustion carbon capture on FPSOs, targeting exhaust from GTGs and other power generation systems that account for the majority of an FPSO's GHG emissions.
-MODEC is evaluating multiple post combustion technologies while developing fit for purpose PCCS solutions tailored to FPSO specific constraints, with the goal of reliable, maintainable, and cost effective deployment offshore.
+Building on our expertise, we conduct research & development (R&D) to integrate post combustion carbon capture on FPSO vessels.
+This post-combustion process targets exhaust from the gas turbine generator (GTG) and other power generation systems that account for the majority of the FPSO greenhouse gas emissions.
+MODEC evaluates and develops multiple post combustion technologies and fit-for-purpose post-combustion carbon capture and storage solutions for FPSO vessels with unique constraints to ensure reliable, sustainable, and cost-effective deployment offshore.

 Footprint Reduction Technologies

 Offshore facilities face spatial constraints compared to onshore power plants.
-We are developing solutions to minimize the size of carbon capture systems while maintain efficiency.
+We develop solutions to minimize the size of carbon capture systems and maintain efficiency.

 Energy-saving PCC Operations